- Off road parking

 The Marin Mountain Bike Trail is a few miles north of Betws-y-Coed, and the rest of Snowdonia and the surrounds offers walking, cycling and climbing for everyone.

 Three bedrooms: 1 x double, 1 x twin, 1 x single.
 Bathroom with bath, shower over, basin and WC.
 Kitchen with breakfast bar.
 Utility with WC.
+Dining table is extendable.
 Sitting room with electric woodburner-effect stove, dining area and doors to patio.

 - Gas central heating with electric stove